 Amanda Inacio plans to use her psychology undergraduate degree, '16, and her justice administration graduate degree, '17, to become a behavior analyst.
 Original research she is conducting at CSE titled, Falling into Temptation, has been chosen for presentation at the Independent College Fund of New Jersey (ICFNJ) Symposium in March.

-The Psychology department offers undergraduate, master's and doctoral degrees, with specializations in Counseling and Forensic Psychology.
+The Psychology department offers undergraduate, master's and doctoral degrees, with specializations in Counseling Psychology.
 Students gain a greater understanding of human behavior, the role of psychology in everyday life, and the importance of social justice within the human condition.
 Programs feature close professional relationships with professors and a supportive environment.

 1. Students design and conduct original research studies and present their findings at local and national conferences.

 2. Students attain internships at places like Jersey Battered Women's Service, NJ AIDS Services and Avenel STU.